satellite-image-deep-learning/techniques/README.md

 * [pool-detection-from-aerial-imagery](https://towardsdatascience.com/pool-detection-from-aerial-imagery-f5b76d0a6093) -> Use Icevision and Detectron2 to detect swimming pools from aerial imagery
 * [Electric-Pylon-Detection-in-RSI](https://github.com/qsjxyz/Electric-Pylon-Detection-in-RSI) -> a dataset which contains 1500 remote sensing images of electric pylons used to train ten deep learning models
 * [Synthesizing Robustness YOLTv4 Results Part 2: Dataset Size Requirements and Geographic Insights](https://www.iqt.org/synthesizing-robustness-yoltv4-results-part-2-dataset-size-requirements-and-geographic-insights/) -> quantify how much harder rare objects are to localize
+* [IS-Count](https://github.com/sustainlab-group/IS-Count) -> IS-Count is a sampling-based and learnable method for estimating the total object count in a region.

 #### Object detection enhanced by super resolution
 * [Super-Resolution and Object Detection](https://medium.com/the-downlinq/super-resolution-and-object-detection-a-love-story-part-4-8ad971eef81e) -> Super-resolution is a relatively inexpensive enhancement that can improve object detection performance